assembler-institute/backend_movie_hub/README.md

 ### 📝 Steps for Auth0 Integration with the Frontend
+1. **Create an Application on Auth0**: Within the Auth0 platform, create a new Application.
+This Application will represent your frontend and provide you with the keys you need to configure authentication.

-1. **Install Auth0 SDK for React**: Install the Auth0 SDK for React in your project using npm.
+2. **Install Auth0 SDK for React**: Install the Auth0 SDK for React in your project using npm.

     ```bash
     npm install @auth0/auth0-react
     ```

-2. **Configure Auth0 in Your React Application**: Configure Auth0 in your React application.
+3. **Configure Auth0 in Your React Application**: Configure Auth0 in your React application.
 This includes creating an Auth0 configuration file and wrapping your application with the Auth0 provider.

    Here's an example of how this configuration could look: